electricimp/imp-central-api/README.md

 The login methods will return both a new access token and a refresh token.

-For more information see [impCentral API: Auth](https://preview-apidoc.electricimp.com/#tag/Auth) **TODO: change the link to the final one**
+For more information, please see the impCentral API documentation](https://preview-apidoc.electricimp.com/#tag/Auth). **TODO: change the link to the final one**

 ### impCentral API Calls ###

 The [Accounts](./lib/Accounts.js), [Auth](./lib/Auth.js), [Deployments](./lib/Deployments.js), [DeviceGroups](./lib/DeviceGroups.js), [Devices](./lib/Devices.js), [LogStreams](./lib/LogStreams.js), [Products](./lib/Products.js) and [Webhooks](./lib/Webhooks.js) library classes map to the corresponding impCentral API resources.
 These classes' methods typically map directly to the corresponding impCentral API endpoints.

-See [impCentral API Coverage](#impcentral-api-coverage) section below for a list of the supported impCentral API endpoints.
+See the [impCentral API Coverage](#impcentral-api-coverage) section below for a list of the supported impCentral API endpoints.

 ### Result Processing ###